swaptacular/swpt_accounts/protocol.rst

 be emitted for each committed non-negligible transfer.

-.. [#negligible-transfer] A *negligible transfer* is an incoming transfer for which the transferred amount does not exceed the ``negligible_amount`` configured for the recipient's account (that
+.. [#negligible-transfer] A *negligible transfer* is an incoming transfer whose coordinator type is different from "agent", for which the transferred amount does not exceed the ``negligible_amount`` configured for the recipient's account (that
    is: ``0 < acquired_amount <= negligible_amount``).